Sigma Huda

 Sigma Huda (1944/1945 – 17 July 2024) was a Bangladeshi lawyer.
 She was the founding president of Bangladesh Women Lawyers Association (BNWLA) and founder and secretary of Institute for Law and Development (ILD).

 In 2007, she was awarded Pope John Paul II Wellspring of Freedom Award for dedicating her life to upholding human rights and combating injustice.
 Her late husband, Nazmul Huda, was a former Bangladesh Nationalist Party government minister and barrister.

 Career

 Huda was the lawyer of Anup Chetia alias Golap Barua, a leader of ULFA who filed for asylum in Bangladesh.

 Activism

-From 2004, Huda served as a United Nations special rapporteur on human trafficking.
+From 2004, Huda served as United Nations special rapporteur on human trafficking.
 She was known for her views on prostitution.
 In her report for the United Nations Commission on Human Rights, she said:

 "The act of prostitution, by definition, joins together two forms of social power (sex and money) in one interaction.
 In both realms (sexuality and economics), men hold substantial and systematic power over women.
 In prostitution, these power disparities merge in an act which both assigns and re-affirms the dominant social status of men over the subordinated social status of women."

 "The demand for commercial sex is often further grounded in social power disparities of race, nationality, caste, and colour."